wp-plugins/landing-pages-builder/readme.txt

 = I have another question, what do I do? =

-Don't hesitate to contact us!
-If you ever need a question, you can always call us at: `1-800-921-0167`, email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you directly through this plugin.
+Contact us anytime!
+If you ever need a question, you can always call us at: 1-800-921-0167, email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you directly through this plugin.

-You can always talk to us, we'd love to help out.

 == Screenshots ==

-1. View all your landing pages in the `Landing Pages` dashboard
+01. View all your landing pages in the `Landing Pages` dashboard
+02. Choose the template that's best for you, from our many templates
-2. Quickly create a landing page and preview it at the same time
+03. Quickly create a landing page and preview it at the same time
-3. Edit what the landing page looks like after submitting the form
+04. Edit what the landing page looks like after submitting the form
-4. View the landing page report (1)
+05. View the landing page report (1)
-5. View the landing page report (2)
+06. View the landing page report (2)
-6. Add your landing page to your wordpress site, Facebook, Twitter or any other site
+07. Add your landing page to your wordpress site, Facebook, Twitter or any other site
-7. Use the shortcode provided to use the landing page on your wordpress site
+08. Use the shortcode provided to use the landing page on your wordpress site
-8. Add the shortcode to any wordpress page or post
+09. Add the shortcode to any wordpress page or post
-9. View the landing page on your site
+10. View the landing page on your site

 == Upgrade Notice ==

+= 1.3 =
+* Changed the plugin menu structure for better accessibility

+= 1.2 =
+* Updated the authentication framework

 = 1.1 =
 * Fixed a few bugs that were preventing some users from accessing the plugin